Kaaz/DiscordBot/readme_template.md

 1. Create a database

-    Emily uses a SQL database to store information.
-Create a database using the utf8mb4 character set.
-Emily will create/update the used tables.<br/>
+    Create a database using the utf8mb4 character set. <br/>
     To make this easier you can do this using a SQL management tool like [PHPMyAdmin](https://www.phpmyadmin.net/) or [HeidiSQL](http://www.heidisql.com/).
-         Due to the myriad amount of hosters and possible configurations it's propbably better to contact your hoster instead of other people in case something goes wrong here.

 2. Clone the project with git